 The class have endured a number of rebuilds in their lives, with thirteen “flat top” units rebuilt as the P Class in 1984/5 (see below), and a further six were purchased by Australian National in 1993, reclassified as the “CK Class”.

 T345 is the only original series locomotive in commercial service, used by SCT as a shunter, while one second series T Class survives in Southern Shorthaul Railroad ownership.
-The surviving members of the series three T Class units are split between standard and broad gauge operations with CFCL Australia, Pacific National and El Zorro.
+The surviving members of the series three T Class units are split between standard and broad gauge operations, although their numbers continue to dwindle.

 Victorian Railways – S Class (1957)